Educating Social Workers in Palliative and End-of-Life Care (ESPEC)

 Monthly Mentorship (included in Part I registration)

-• Live virtual sessions are provided to social workers who have completed Part I
+• Live virtual sessions are provided to social workers who have completed part I

 • Focused on the implementation of new practice skills and common challenges facing front-line health social workers in the workplace

-• Completion of the online modules is required prior to participation in the Mentorship sessions
+• Completion of the online modules is required prior to participation in the mentorship sessions

-• Registration for Mentorship is not required.
-Join any session(s) using these Zoom links
+• Registration for mentorship is not required. join any session(s) using these zoom links

-• Upcoming 2023 sessions will be held on Tuesdays, 4:00-5:00pm ET:
+• Upcoming 2024 sessions will be held on Tuesdays, 4:00-5:00pm et: (links to come)

-For any questions or issues with registration, please contact Kristal Shavers kshavers.nasw@socialworkers.org
+for any questions or issues with registration, please contact kristal shavers kshavers.nasw@socialworkers.org

 The ESPEC program was developed as a partnership between the MJHS Institute for Innovation in Palliative Care, the National Association of Social Workers (NASW), and the Social Work Hospice & Palliative Care Network (SWHPN).
 ESPEC was made possible by the generous support of The New York Community Trust, the United States Cancer Pain Relief Committee, The Y.C.
 Ho/Helen & Michael Chiang Foundation, the Hearst Foundations, and The Fan Fox and Leslie R. Samuels Foundation.